-Oil-fired heaters, LP-gas heaters, and other means of heating shall be approved by the NREL fire protection AHJ, electrical AHJ, and comply with applicable codes and standards including NFPA 241, the IFC, and NFPA 70.
+Oil-fired heaters, liquid petroleum gas heaters, and other means of heating shall be approved by the NREL fire protection AHJ, electrical AHJ, and comply with applicable codes and standards including NFPA 241, the International Fire Code and NFPA 70.

-11.3.9 Access-Fire Protection Equipment, Water Supplies, and Roads
+10.3.9 Access-Fire Protection Equipment, Water Supplies, and Roads

 Unobstructed access to fire hydrants and outside connections to standpipes, sprinklers, or other fire protection equipment, whether permanent or temporary, shall be maintained at all times.
 No material or construction activities shall interfere with access to fire protection features or equipment.
-During construction, the immediate job site shall have access for use of fire department apparatus.
+During construction, the immediate jobsite shall have access for use of fire department apparatus.
 The access shall be approved by the NREL fire protection AHJ and local authorities as applicable and maintained from the start of the project until completion.
-Where a construction project requires a road closure, a map shall be developed showing the location of the road closure, alternate routes, and the local fire department shall be notified.
+Where a construction project requires a road closure, a map shall be developed showing the location of the road closure and alternate routes, and the local fire department shall be notified.
 Any requested compensatory measures (such as signage) shall be implemented.

-11.3.10 Fire Extinguishers
+10.3.10 Fire Extinguishers

-Job sites shall be provided with fire extinguishers so that the travel distance to any fire extinguisher does not exceed 50 feet.
+Jobsites shall be provided with fire extinguishers so that the travel distance to any fire extinguisher does not exceed 50 ft.
 Additional extinguishers are required at special hazards, including flammable and combustible liquids, for storage and construction sheds, and at other locations as required by the NREL fire protection AHJ or NREL ESHQ POC.
 Fire extinguishers shall be in good condition, charged, and provided with an annual inspection tag.
-The date on the tag shall be within one year of the current date.
+The date on the tag shall be within 1 year of the current date.
 For roofing operations, there shall be at least one multipurpose 4-A:60-B:C portable fire extinguisher.

-11.3.11 Utilities
+10.3.11 Utilities

-All installation of gas piping shall be performed in accordance with NFPA 54.
-Hot taps shall be permitted, provided they are installed by a trained and experienced crew utilizing equipment specifically designed for such purposes.
+All installation of gas piping shall be performed in accordance with NFPA 54, National Fuel Gas Code Handbook.
+Hot taps shall be permitted, provided they are installed by a trained and experienced crew using equipment specifically designed for such purposes.